-In addition, the Common elements and relationships Toolbox page and the Artifacts Toolbox page are always available, regardless of which diagram is open.
+In addition, the 'Common' elements and relationships page and the 'Artifacts' page of the Diagram Toolbox are always available, regardless of which diagram is open.

 If you hide the default Toolboxes and want to get them back, simply switch to the Start Page and back to the current diagram, and all the default Toolboxes for the current diagram type are re-opened.